coreui/coreui/docs/content/layout/container-queries-grid.md

 - Extra large (xl)
 - Extra extra large (xxl)

 Each breakpoint is defined by a minimum container width (instead of a viewport width), and each breakpoint has its own class prefix.
-For example, while your default columns use `.c-col-`, the small breakpoint uses `.c-col-sm-`, medium uses `.c-col-md-`, and so on.
+For example, while your default columns use `.cq-col-`, the small breakpoint uses `.cq-col-sm-`, medium uses `.cq-col-md-`, and so on.

 <div class="table-responsive">
   <table class="table mb-4">